Windows Installation

 cd ~/Downloads

-- If you encounter dependency errors, fix them by running:
+- If you encounter dependency errors, fix them with:

 sudo apt-get install -f